 Unkety Brook, Dunstable MA

 There’s a farm field bordering Unkety Brook on the north side.
 Nothing but corn stubble remains from this year’s crop, visible as the whitish ground cover in the center left of the photo above.
-Most years, I see butternut squash or pumpkins in that field, but this time it was corn.
 We had a very dry summer, and Unkety looked low in July and August.
 The water level looks better heading into fall.

 Nashua River Rail Trail, Pepperell MA

 The glaring sun reminded me all afternoon that it would have been a good idea to wear a visor.
-No doubt that it’s autumn, though: the sun was much lower than at the same hour even a month ago, and it was fleece-pullover weather.
-The leaves on the trees edging the trail, as opposed to the trees along the nearby river and brooks, haven’t even begun to turn.
+It’s definitely autumn, though: the sun was much lower than at the same hour even a month ago, and it was fleece-pullover weather.

 Nashua River, East Pepperell MA